siberianfox/tinygwiki/JSON-Operation.md

 ### Text Mode and JSON Mode

 TinyG can operate in either text mode (command line mode) or JSON mode.
 In text mode TinyG accepts $ config lines and normal Gcode blocks, and returns responses as human-friendly ASCII text.
-Text mode responses return "ok:" or "error:" to maintain compatibility with grbl.
+Text mode responses return "ok:" or "error:" to maintain compatibility with grbl parsers.

 TinyG starts up in text mode if the $ej setting is set to text mode ($ej=0).
 TinyG will also enter text mode automatically if it receives a line with a leading $, ? or 'h'.
-(Note: The first string returned on bootup will be in JSON format, regardless of the mode set).
+(Note: The first status message returned on bootup will be in JSON format, regardless of the mode set).

 TinyG starts up in JSON mode if the $ej setting is set to JSON mode ($ej=1).
 TinyG will also enter JSON mode automatically if it receives a line starting with an open curlie '{'.
-While in JSON mode all commands are  expected in JSON format and responses are returned in JSON format.
+While in JSON mode all commands are  expected in JSON format and responses are returned in JSON format....

-Note that if the system is in JSON mode Gcode commands may be sent with or without JSON wrappers - i.e. unwrapped Gcode will not return the system to text mode.
-Responses will always come back in JSON format.
+...the exception being Gcode blocks.
+Gcode blocks streamed to TinyG while in JSON mode can be sent with or without JSON wrappers - i.e. unwrapped Gcode will not return the system to text mode.
+Responses will always be returned in JSON format.

 In JSON mode TinyG expects well structured JSON (if in doubt use the [JSON validator](http://jsonlint.com)).
 JSON requests are generally just curly braces and formatting around what would otherwise be a command line request.
 A JSON line can only contain a single request object.
 This may be a single value such as {"xvm":""}, or a complete group such as {"x":""} - but only one group.
 Note that groups with multiple *elements* are accepted.
 For example, this is OK: